 All immunization records must be entered into NV WebIZ.
 Many providers enter immunization data into their own EHR system.
 To comply with Nevada Revised Statute (NRS) 439.265 and Nevada Administrative Code (NAC) 439.870-897), they must also enter that data into NV WebIZ.
-With the establishment of an HL7 interface, information is taken from the EHR, sent over the internet electronically, and processed by NV WebIZ, updating the IIS immediately (or within hours of EHR entry, depending on the EHR’s capability).
+With the establishment of an HL7 interface, information is taken from the EHR, sent over the internet electronically, and processed by NV WebIZ, updating the IIS immediately (or within minutes/hours of EHR entry, depending on the EHR’s capability).
 Using this data submission method eliminates the need for double entry.

 What version of HL7 can be used (to interface with Nevada WebIZ)?

 How long does an HL7 interface project take?